keenanromain/AWS-SAA-C02-Study-Guide/README.md

 VPC lets you provision a logically isolated section of the AWS cloud where you can launch services and systems within a virtual network that you define.
 By having the option of selecting which AWS resources are public facing and which are not, VPC provides much more granular control over security.

 ### VPC Key Details:
-- You can think of VPC as your own virtual datacenter in the cloud.
+- You can think of VPC as your own virtual data center in the cloud.
 You have complete control of your own network; including the IP range, the creation of sub-networks (subnets), the configuration of route tables and the network gateways used.
 - You can then launch EC2 instances into a subnet of your choosing, select the IPs to be available for the instances, assign security groups for them, and create Network Access Control Lists (NACLs) for the subnets themselves as additional protection.
 - This customization gives you much more control to specify and personalize your infrastructure setup.
 For example, you can have one public-facing subnet for your web servers to receive HTTP traffic and then a different private-facing subnet for your database server where internet access is forbidden.
 - You use subnets to efficiently utilize networks that have a large number of hosts